Roles/accomplishments with Johnson County Government

 Community Involvement/Professional Associations

 Postoak Ferguson serves on the boards of the United Way of Greater Kansas City and the Kansas Association of City/County Management.
-She is president for the Kansas University City Managers and Trainees (KUCIMAT), the KU MPA alumni organization.
+She is past president for the Kansas University City Managers and Trainees (KUCIMAT), the KU MPA alumni organization.

 She is a member of ICMA (served as Co-Chair for the 2016 ICMA Annual Conference), Kansas Association City/County Management (KACM), and National Association of County Administrators (NACA).